asantercureton/weather-dashboard/README.md

 ## Description
-Designed a dashboard to display the current weather and 5-Day Forecast.
+Designed a dashboard to display the current weather and 5-Day Forecast for that searched city.

 ## Links
 [Source Code](https://github.com/asantercureton/weather-dashboard)